rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/Hardware Standards/Deployment Topology.md

 There are two styles of topologies permitted in an ACS deployment;

 * **Single-Branch** deployments must be comprised of 2 LTs on either end of the branch, with up to 6 other PTs.
+One device must be a Core.
 * **Multi-Branch** deployments can be comprised of up to 4 branches, each with an LT on one end and no more than 7 PTs, all converging at a single Router.
 At least one of these devices must be a Core.

 There is no minimum size for an ACS deployment, so long as all communication lines are properly terminated or unused.